hashicorp/hcp-terraform-operator/docs/workspace.md

 `Workspace` controller allows managing Terraform Cloud Workspace via Kubernetes Custom Resources.

+Please refer to the [CRD](../config/crd/bases/app.terraform.io_workspaces.yaml) and [API Reference](./api-reference.md#workspace) to get the full list of available options.

 Below is an example of a Workspace Custom Resource:

 ```yaml